What Is a Static Site?

 Every time an Order is made, a product variant might become unavailable, which excludes full SSG from the choice.
 Then again, maybe you sell digital products, so that might not be an issue.

-I am a huge fan of HTTP Caching using the expiration model to reach more than 98% hit/ratio while having fresh pages/components all the time.
+I am a huge fan of HTTP Caching using the expiration model to achieve a hit ratio of more than 98% while keeping pages/components fresh all the time.

-Every eCommerce application is different, therefore we always have to design it on the key principles of what makes your company unique.
+Every eCommerce application is different, and we always have to design it around the key principles that make your company unique.
 Having said that, numerous legitimate approaches exist to developing a performant web application.
-With this post, I really hope I provided you with enough food for thought to help you come up with the best solution for your company.
+With this post, I really hope I've given you enough food for thought to help you come up with the best solution for your company.

 Don’t worry, we got your back!